-I’m experimenting with some vintage lenses and Fotodiox adapters.
+I'm experimenting with some vintage lenses and Fotodiox adapters.
 In a fit of nostalgia, I recently bought an Asahi Optical Co.
 Pentax Spotmatic II on eBay.
-It came with an Asahi SMC Takumar 55mm f/2 lenses.
+It came with an Asahi SMC Takumar 55mm f/2 lens.
 This lens has an M42 mount.
 X-photographers such as Jonas Rask and amateurs such as Ritchie Roesch are adept at using vintage lenses with a Fuji X camera.
 I wanted to give it a try.
 I bought a Fotodiox Lens Mount Adapter Compatible with M42 Screw Mount SLR Lens on Fuji X-Mount Cameras and mounted the Asahi SMC Takumar 55mm f/2 lens to my Fuji X-T2.

 The Fuji X-T2 has an APS-C sensor.
 The crop factor is 1.5.
-That means that the 55mm lens on this camera has the same FOV as an 82.5mm lens on a 35mm full-frame camera.
+That means the 55mm lens on this camera has the same FOV as an 82.5mm lens on a 35mm full-frame camera.
 Jonas Rask recommended the Mitakon Zhongyi Lens Turbo Adapter V2 for Full-Frame M42 Mount Lens to Fujifilm X Mount APS-C adapter.

 The Lens Turbo Adapter V2 for Full-Frame M42 Mount Lens to Fujifilm X Mount APS-C Camera from Mitakon Zhongyi allows a full-frame M42 mount lens to be mounted onto a Fujifilm X mount camera.
-While doing so, the adapter approximates the lens’s angle of view as if it were placed directly on a camera with a full-frame sensor while providing a 1-stop increase over the lens’s aperture range.Jonas Rask
+While doing so, the adapter approximates the lens's angle of view as if placed directly on a camera with a full-frame sensor while providing a 1-stop increase over the lens's aperture range.Jonas Rask

 The focus peaking feature of the Fuji X-T2 is handy for manually focusing this lens.
 The lens adapter does not transmit aperture settings back to the camera body.
 My biggest challenge is remembering which aperture setting I used to take the shot.
-The following sample photos reflect my unscientific testing: namely, attach the Asahi SMC Takumar 55mm f/2 lens to the Fuji X-T2 and shoot stuff around the neighbourhood.
-I shot using a modified version of Ritchie Roesch’s Kodachrome II Film Simulation Recipe.
+The following sample photos reflect my unscientific testing: attach the Asahi SMC Takumar 55mm f/2 lens to the Fuji X-T2 and shoot stuff around the neighbourhood.
+I shot using a modified version of Ritchie Roesch's Kodachrome II Film Simulation Recipe.
 The following is the result.
 The following JPEG images are straight out of cameras (SOOC).

 - Name: Asahi Optical Co.
 SMC Takumar 55mm f/2